thomast1906/terraform-on-azure/README.md

 # Terraform on Azure

-Learn how to deploy infrastructure on Azure using Terraform—from the basics to production-ready configurations.
+Learn how to deploy infrastructure on Azure using Terraform - from the basics to production-ready configurations.

 ## What you'll learn